-Every year airlines seem to charge more and more for checked bags so these days many people are choosing to travel by air with just a carry on bag.
+Every year, airlines seem to charge more and more for checked bags, so many people are choosing to travel by air with just a carry-on bag.
 This saves money but, as well as being restricted on the amount you can take, it also means you have to be more careful about what you take with you as there are many restrictions on what is not allowed in a carry on bag.

-It is quite surprising what you can get in a small bag but it is obviously important to know what items are not allowed on a plane in hand luggage under the carry on luggage rules so you don’t run into problems at airport security and end up having items confiscated.
+It is quite surprising what you can get in a small bag.
+Still, it is essential to know what items are not allowed on a plane in hand luggage under the carry on luggage rules so you don’t run into problems at airport security and end up having items confiscated.

-Generally the restrictions on what is not allowed on a plane in a carry-on bag are more rigorous than those regarding what you can take in your checked bags.
+Generally, the restrictions on what is not allowed on a plane in a carry-on bag are more rigorous than what you can take in your checked bags.

 Much of what is not allowed in a carry-on bag is common sense.
 But there are a few surprises to what are deemed restricted items.